-A greater than normal amount of precipitation in 2018 is believed to be the primary cause of increased nitrogen being discharged to Long Island Sound from Connecticut.
+Greater than normal amounts of precipitation are believed to be primary causes in Connecticut of increased nitrogen being discharged into the Sound from Connecticut and New York in 2018 and 2019.
 Heavy rainfall and elevated groundwater levels entering as infiltration and inflow into a wastewater treatment plant through the sewage collection system could fill a wastewater treatment plant’s processing tanks to near capacity or capacity.
 If that happens, the effectiveness of treatment technologies to break down nitrogen into a harmless gas can be reduced.

 The second half of the target addressing stormwater and nonpoint source inputs will be more challenging since such inputs are widely dispersed.